 - April 2019 Traditional owners and elders

-- The draft Signage Style Guide be made available for public exhibition and all submissions considered by Council before deciding whether to adopt it later in 2019.
+- The draft Signage Style Guide will be considered by Council before deciding whether to adopt it.

 Draft sign designs

 Arterial Design have been engaged to prepare a draft signage style guide that capture the essence of the entire Eurobodalla and acknowledges the diversity of landscape, ecology and history throughout the Shire.
 A draft design has been prepared for a hierarchy of destination signage including town entry statements.
 The draft design has been developed using feedback received during development of the Tourism Wayfinding and Signage Strategy and engagement with targeted stakeholders in April 2019.
 More information about the engagement process so far can be found here.